wordofwarning/wordofwarning.org/current/2018-springsummer/pearson/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Proto-type Theater" # the name of the artist or company
+artist: "Deborah Pearson" # the name of the artist or company
-show: "The Audit (or Iceland,<br> a modern myth)" # the name of the show
+show: "History.
+History.
+History." # the name of the show
 artist_size: 2
 show_size: 3
-header_image: "header_audit.jpg"
+header_image: "header_.jpg"
-season: "Proto-type Theater 28|2|2018"
+season: "Deborah Pearson 13|6|2018"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values